aesirxio/wordpress-analytics-plugin/wp-content/plugins/aesirx-analytics/readme.txt

 We use https://www.concordium.com/ to connect the your wallet with our consent form.
 The Privacy policy can be found here https://www.concordium.com/privacy-policy.

+We use https://friendlycaptcha.com/ to make a captcha verification on our form.
+The Terms of service can be found here https://friendlycaptcha.com/legal/terms and Privacy policy can be found here https://friendlycaptcha.com/privacy.

 = Source code for compressed content =

 We use the Analytics and the Business Intelligence to store and manage analytics data from your site and dispaly the relevant data.